Jayesh0706/notes/Docker Interview Questions.md

 When to use StatefulSet: any scenario where you have stateful applications requiring stable identity or ordering.
 Examples: databases (MySQL cluster, MongoDB replica sets), distributed consensus systems (etcd, Zookeeper), Kafka and other message brokers, or any service where each node has data that should persist and perhaps a fixed identity (like node indices).
 If an application expects to be “node 1” in a cluster and keep that identity, StatefulSet is appropriate.

-By contrast, a **Deployment** is ideal for stateless, replicated workloads (web servers, stateless microservices) where any pod can service any request and pods are interchangeable.
-Deployments do rolling updates nicely, but they don’t guarantee ordering or stable identity.
+By contrast, a ==**Deployment** is ideal for stateless, replicated workloads (web servers, stateless microservices) where any pod can service any request and pods are interchangeable.
+Deployments do rolling updates nicely, but they don’t guarantee ordering or stable identity.==

-To highlight difference: **Deployments** don’t guarantee the same pod will get the same volume or IP each time – if you scale down and up, you might get new pod names. **StatefulSets** provide guarantees about pod ordering and uniqueness.
+To highlight difference: ==**Deployments** don’t guarantee the same pod will get the same volume or IP each time – if you scale down and up, you might get new pod names. **StatefulSets** provide guarantees about pod ordering and uniqueness.
 Each StatefulSet pod keeps a constant name and usually gets a persistent volume attached that remains even if the pod is rescheduled.
-Use StatefulSet when your app needs these guarantees (for example, a legacy system that registers node names, or a cluster that elects a leader by node name).
+Use StatefulSet when your app needs these guarantees (for example, a legacy system that registers node names, or a cluster that elects a leader by node name).== #veryImp

 If asked about how Kubernetes achieves stable network ID: when you create a Headless Service for the StatefulSet, each pod gets a DNS entry `<podname>.<service name>.<namespace>.svc.cluster.local` pointing directly to its IP.
 For storage, the PVCs created by the StatefulSet have the pod index in their name.